thecr8tr/squadmc-maps-wiki/How-to-add-new-maps-to-SquadMC.md

 ## And we're done! 🎉
 Now add the heightmap jpg, as well as the minimap and heightmap layer tiles to the squadmc_maps codebase (you specify the paths in the mapdata object. make sure they match with the files locations!) and commit them under a new branch.

+Finally, add a new pull request for the new map, just like this one: https://github.com/Endebert/squadmc-maps/pull/20

-I'm looking forward to your pull requests!
+**I'm looking forward to your pull requests! **